sneh2411/Digital_VLSI_SoC_Design_-_Planning/README.md

 # Inception of open-source EDA OpenLANE and skywaterPDK
 Day 1 ::Learning Task:

-The first objective of the workshop :
-  1. Run the `picorv32a` design using Openlane flow
-  2. Calculate flop ratio and its percentage of D Flip flop Implementation of this task is presented in the form of screenshot

 Basic commands in Linux are needed
 `cd - change directory`
  `ls - list the files of directory`